philiplinden/symbaroum-vault/index.md

   - reference
 ---
 - [ ] Compile or write a doc on the [[Physiology of Undead Revenants]] (so far)
-- [ ] Expand on the cult's motivations and goals
 - [ ] Expand on the beast clan's motivations and goals

 ![[knight_portrait.png]]![[mgurley_young_handsome_stern_man_in_priestly_robes_and_travelli_a2e183b5-165d-43fa-a9c5-0bd5c10beda5.png]]